graphql/graphql-scalars/README.md

 Anyone may review pull requests.
 Feedback may or may not be incorporated at the discretion of the original author.
 When they consider the pull request has reached a satisfactory state, but not before a 2 week review window, the author may ask a TSC member to merge the pull request.
 The TSC will then merge the pull request without further discussion.

-### Review process for other part of this repository
+### Review process for other parts of this repository

 This document, and every content excluding `contributed/` may be changed with the [TSC](https://github.com/graphql/graphql-wg/blob/main/GraphQL-TSC.md)'s approval.
 This is usually longer than reviewing new specifications.